Nischal5123/Nischal5123.github.io/_pages/about.md

 I previously interned at Strategic Systems, [Alfa Insurance](https://www.alfainsurance.com/about-alfa), where I rotated roles in an Agile software development cycle.
 I also worked as a Software Engineer at Alfa Insurance, specializing in MuleSoft development.
 Most recently, I completed a ML/Data Engineering internship at [Slalom Build](https://www.slalombuild.com/data-engineering), where I researched and developed an end-to-end data pipeline to infer employee happiness index

 ## Recent News
+- **Our work on integrating user into Interactive Data Exploration workflow,['User Learning In Interactive Data Exploration'](http://nischal5123.github.io/files/paper3.pdf) has been accepted to [ICDE,2024](https://icde2024.github.io/CFP_lightning.html)**
 - **Our work on Machine Learning over Incomplete Data,['Certain and Approximately Certain Statistical Models'](https://research.engr.oregonstate.edu/idea/ml-over-dirty-data) has been accepted to [SIGMOD,2024](https://2024.sigmod.org/index.shtml)**
 - **Our work ['How does user behavior evolve in Exploratory Visual Analysis'](https://arxiv.org/pdf/2312.09407.pdf) has been accepted to [CAIHu,AAAI,2024](https://sites.google.com/view/collab-ai-and-human-modeling/home)**
 - **Officially PhD Candidate: Passed my PhD Qualifier Exam**